Atlantic storm case study - December 2011

 Monday 5 December

-We issued a yellow severe weather alert for windy weather in large parts of the north of the UK.
+We issued a yellow Severe weather warnings for windy weather in large parts of the north of the UK.

 Our trusted and established partnerships across government and with contingency planners meant they had the best advice in advance of the stormy weather.
 This allowed emergency responders and the general public prepare for the impacts of the storm.